w3c/wai-course-list/content/index.md

 # In this first section, do not translate the words before a colon.
 For example, do not translate "title:".
 Do translate the text after "title:".

 title: "List of Accessibility Courses"
-title_html: "Main Title:<br>Other Part" # NEW: only needed if you need <br> or other in title.
+title_html: "List of Accessibility Courses:<br>Education and training related to the <a href="https://www.w3.org/WAI/curricula/">WAI Curricula</a>" # NEW: only needed if you need <br> or other in title.
 Otherwise, delete.
 nav_title: "List of Courses"

 lang: en   # Change "en" to the translated-language shortcode from https://www.iana.org/assignments/language-subtag-registry/language-subtag-registry